Ruulian/SightQL/README.md

 ## Description

-SightQL is a Python library which allows to exploit an SQL Injection using multiple entrypoints such as classical GET/POST parameters and cookies.
+SightQL is a Python library which allows to exploit an SQL Injection using multiple entrypoints such as classical GET/POST parameters, cookies, header and user agent.

 ## Installation